Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The Romans built this city as Burdigala, and it isn't that difficult to imagine: streets would have been lined with majestic temples and arenas and the countryside would have produced wine so good it sat on the tables of Rome.

 After the fall of Rome, in a twist of history, Bordeaux came under English rule (they loved the wine and promoted its trade) for three centuries after which, during the Renaissance, it became a hub of humanism, of renewed interest in Antiquity.
-Another notable mayor, writer Michel de Montaigne, guided the city through some of France's religious tumult and religious wars.
+Another notable mayor, writer Michel de Montaigne, guided the city through some of France's tumultuous religious wars.

-Bordeaux became a major port – oil and wine and metal... and slaves.
+Bordeaux became a major port for oil and wine and metal... and slaves.
 Today, that grim past is reflected in a memorial in the Chartrons, the city's former trading quarter.

 Today, Bordeaux is the apple of every traveler's eye - but its attractions also conceal some intriguing backstories.